Written by Vadim Kuklov, Product Development Associate, Sanergy

 Kakuma Refugee Camp is home to 180,000 people, displaced from 14 different countries and settled in arid Turkana County in the northwest of Kenya.
 The residents live in UN-provided mud-brick homes on SPHERE-standard 6m x 3.5m plots, often organised into small fenced communities within larger blocks.
 Kakuma is separated into 4 camps by seasonal rivers: bare riverbeds for most of the year that transform overnight into raging torrents which sweep away homes, people, roads, and vehicles during the rainy seasons.

-This is why Sanergy, an organisation based in Nairobi which focuses on delivering total hygienic sanitation services, and GOAL are developing a human waste transfer station with support from the Humanitarian Innovation Fund (HIF).
-A network of these stations in the camp could consolidate fecal sludge, preparing it to be exhausted by trucks and removed from the community.
+Sanergy, an organisation based in Nairobi which focuses on delivering total hygienic sanitation services, and GOAL are developing a human waste transfer station with support from the Humanitarian Innovation Fund (HIF).
+A network of these stations in Kakuma camp could consolidate fecal sludge, preparing it to be exhausted by trucks and removed from the community.
 This sanitation chain would improve the camp residents’ health and eliminate the need to dig new pits.

 As the product development team at Sanergy, we travelled to Kakuma in late November to ascertain whether a transfer station could be an appropriate solution to Kakuma’s fecal ills.
 We wanted to determine what cultural and operational factors of an emergency response would affect the design as we develop the technology, and as disasters are unpredictable and not conducive to research, Kakuma would have to serve as a proxy.